A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: University of Delaware Scaled Smart City (UDSSC)

 \subsection{Physical Design II: Cars}

 Scaled \acp{mcav} have been designed using easily assembled off-the-shelf components coupled with several 3D printed parts (Fig. \ref{mcavs}).
 At the core of each platform is a 75.81:1 geared, differentially driven Pololu Zumo, offering dual H-bridge motor drivers, $n_e = 12$ counts per revolution (CPR) encoders and an on-board Atmega 32U4 micro-controller.
-Additionally the Zumo contains an embedded set of sensors including a buzzer, IMU, line-following and infrared proximity sensors which can provide feedback to each \ac{mcav}.
-Although each Zumo is originally equipped with tracks, they are replaced with rubberized wheels with radius $r=1.6$ $cm$ mounted directly to each gear motor output shaft and separated by $d=9$ $cm$ to roughly mimic the 1:24 scale width of full sized cars/trucks.
-The \ac{mcav} platform (not including its car-shaped shell) measures $13$ $cm$ x $10.5$ $cm$ x $4.5$ $cm$ $(l/w/h)$, keeping a low profile by replacing the traditional caster with a low-friction metal ball.
-The Pololu Zumo is connected to an on-board Raspberry Pi 3 with 1.2 GHz quad-core ARM Cortex A53 micro-processor and 2.4GHz 802.11n WiFi used for communication.
-It is worthwhile to note that this choice of micro-processor is not necessary for our currently implementation, but has been added to account for on-board processing envisioned for future experiments.
+Each Zumo contains an embedded set of sensors including an IMU, line-following, and infrared proximity sensors which can provide feedback to each \ac{mcav}.
+Rubberized wheels with radius $r=1.6$ $cm$ are mounted directly to each gear motor output shaft and separated by $d=9$ $cm$ to roughly mimic the 1:25 scale width of full sized cars/trucks.
+The Zumo is connected to an on-board Raspberry Pi 3 with 1.2 GHz quad-core ARM Cortex A53 micro-processor and WiFi used for communication.
+The \ac{mcav} platform (not including its car-shaped shell) measures $13$ $cm$ x $10.5$ $cm$ x $4.5$ $cm$ $(l/w/h)$.
 A power regulator manages the voltage requirements of the Raspberry Pi 3, supplying a regulated 5VDC from a 7.4VDC, 1000mAh Li-Po battery.
-Fully charged \acp{mcav} are capable of running approximately 90 minutes before being recharged at 6.8VDC.
+Fully charged \acp{mcav} are capable of running approximately 90 minutes before being recharged.

-In place of car-like models which would require a more complex mechanical design, Zumo based \acp{mcav} are differentially driven and can be considered as a non-holonomic unicycle such with a vector of two control inputs, $u=[v, \omega]$, where $v$ is the longitudinal speed and $\omega$ the angular velocity.
-Three state variables fully define the robot operating on a planar $\mathbb{R}^2$ workspace, with two states for position $(x,y) \in \mathbb{R}^2$ and a third for orientation, $\theta \in S^1$ designating the heading of the \ac{mcav}.
-The state space can therefore be defined as $X = \mathbb{R}^2 \times S^1$.
-The dynamics of each vehicle are

-Control inputs sent wirelessly to each vehicle are converted on-board into right and left wheel velocities maintained by each \ac{mcav} using encoder feedback.